7ayd/RSWeek1/ERC777vsERC1363.md

 Simplified Crowdfunding and Subscription Services: ERC1363 makes it easier to handle subscriptions or crowdfunding campaigns within the Ethereum ecosystem by allowing the tokens themselves to initiate and handle complex transactional logic.

 Enhanced Functionality for ERC20: It builds upon the ERC20 standard by adding additional functions that enable token transfers to execute more sophisticated operations, thus increasing the versatility of ERC20 tokens.

+ERC1363 has the following functions:

+`function transferAndCall(address to, uint256 value) external returns (bool);`

+`function approveAndCall(address spender, uint256 value) external returns (bool); `

+Implementing contracts MUST implement the ERC-1363 interface as well as the ERC-20 and ERC-165 interfaces.

+`transferAndCall` and `transferFromAndCall` will call an `onTransferReceived`on a `ERC1363Receiver` contract.

+`approveAndCall` will call an `onApprovalReceived` on a `ERC1363Spender` contract.

+ERC1363 does not allow sending to EOAs or using an EOA as the spender/operator.

 Transfer and call